International

 Number of crystallographic classes for dimensions 1 to 6

 The numbers are those of the affine equivalence classes.
-The numbers for the enantiomorphic pairs are given in parentheses preceded by a + sign (Souvignier, 2003[link]).
+The numbers for the enantiomorphic pairs are given in parentheses preceded by a + sign (Souvignier, 2003link to reference).

 Dimension of spaceCrystal familiesLattice (Bravais) types(Geometric) crystal classesArithmetic crystal classesSpace-group types